PaloAltoNetworks/terraform-google-swfw-modules/examples/vpc_peering_dedicated_with_autoscale/README.md

 #### autoscale

 A map containing each vmseries autoscale setting.
-Zonal or regional managed instance group type is controolled from the `autoscale_regional_mig` variable for all autoscale instances.
+Zonal or regional managed instance group type is controlled from the `autoscale_regional_mig` variable for all autoscale instances.

 Example of variable deployment :